FTX founder Bankman-Fried's Bahamas case to resume as extradition looms

 Bankman-Fried's U.S.-based defense lawyer, Mark Cohen, did not respond to a request for comment.
 Bankman-Fried has acknowledged risk-management failures at FTX, but has said he does not believe he has criminal liability.

-A spokesman for the U.S. Attorney's office in Manhattan declined to comment.
+A spokesperson for the U.S. Attorney's office in Manhattan declined to comment.

 Wednesday's hearing will follow a confusing sequence of events this week that left the status of Bankman-Fried's expected extradition unclear.